Nightey3s/profanity-detection/README.md

 - **Visual Highlighting**: Instantly identify problematic words with visual highlighting
 - **Toxicity Classification**: Automatically categorize content from "No Toxicity" to "Severe Toxicity"
 - **Performance Optimization**: Half-precision support for improved GPU memory efficiency
+- **Cloud Deployment**: Available as a hosted service on Hugging Face Spaces

 ## 🧠 Models Used